 I have been on dove hunts where hunters show up in shorts, white socks and a white t-shirt, but I don’t go dove hunting without wearing a full suit of Mossy Oak camouflage.
 I want to make sure I blend in to my surroundings, rather than standing out like a sore thumb.
 I shouldn’t be moving, until I am ready to take the shot.
 However, if I do move before the shot, I want that movement to be disguised by the Mossy Oak camouflage I’m wearing.
 Remember, doves have very-good eyesight.
 When they spot something unnatural in the place where they feed, travel and/or water, they’ll veer away from that unnatural object.
 During the early season, I almost always will wear Mossy Oak Obsession, because there is a lot of green in the part of Georgia where I hunt.
 For early dove season in the South, I don’t believe there is a better pattern than Mossy Oak Obsession.

-If I’ll be hunting later in the season, hunting in a partially-cut corn field or hunting in an area where the foliage is really brown, I will wear Mossy Oak Break-Up or Mossy Oak Break-Up Infinity.
+If I’ll be hunting later in the season, hunting in a partially-cut corn field or hunting in an area where the foliage is really brown, I will wear Mossy Oak Break-Up Country.
 Another pattern that works extremely well when you’re hunting with a lot of dead grass and brown foliage is Mossy Oak Shadow Grass Blades, which we normally consider a waterfowl pattern.
 However, I have found it to be a productive late-season camouflage pattern for hunting doves.
 Often you may be hunting in tall grass around the edges of an agricultural field, and that’s where the Blade pattern will cause you to become invisible.
 Another pattern that works well around the edge of an agricultural field is Mossy Oak Duck Blind.
 I pick and chose my camouflage, once I know where I will be hunting.

 How to Choose the Right Shotgun for a Lady or a Youngster